maciejmikosik/logbuddy/doc/md/documentation.md

         adhoc message
       returned

 Decorating every single object in dependency graph is tedious.
-That's why logbuddy provides methods for traversing graph so you can decorate all of them. `DefaultDecomposer` extracts all objects assigned to fields and all elements from array. `RecursiveDecomposer` provides way to do this recursively.
+That's why logbuddy provides methods for traversing graph so you can decorate all of them. `DefaultDecomposer` extracts all objects assigned to fields and all elements from array. `RecursiveDecomposer` provides way to do this recursively. `SkipPrimitives` ignores components of primitive wrapper types.

     class Service {
       void serve() {}